 Focuses not on the content of the Bible, but on the function of the Bible in American culture, politics, and society.
 Students examine such persons as Elizabeth Cady Stanton and Thomas Jefferson and distinctively American types of biblical interpretation.
+Issues such as slavery, prohibition, and the Scopes trial are studied and highlight how the Bible has been used and abused in arguments on social policies.
+By examining issues related to publishing and translating the Bible, some of the most intense theological debates in American life are highlighted.
+Students also learn how American laws shape the influence of the Bible in American life by highlighting contemporary public educational contexts.
+Offered on demand.

-180 Judaism and Film (4) V
+180 Judaism and Film (4)